shreyasudaya/Viral-GNN/README.md

 Torchvision

 ## Dataset
-The dataset comprises 10,334 complete genomic sequences of SARS-CoV-2, spanning 11 distinct variants.
+The dataset comprises 9,234 complete genomic sequences of SARS-CoV-2, spanning 11 distinct variants.
 The DNA sequences are stored in the data/genomic.fna files.
 The dataset can be accessed from the NCBI website (https://www.ncbi.nlm.nih.gov/) by using the following keywords SARS-CoV-2 in the search.

 B.1.1.519, B.1.1.529 (Omnicron), B.1.1.7 (Alpha), B.1.351 (Beta), B.1.427, B.1.429, B.1.525, B.1.526, B.1.621, C.37 (Lambda), P.1 (Gamma).

 ## Dataset Preparation and Feature Extraction
 Preprocessing steps, including data cleaning, formatting, and organization, were performed to ensure high-quality input for model training.
-The NCBI dataset initially contained 10,334 samples, which, after preprocessing, was reduced to 9,234 nucleotide sequences.
+The NCBI dataset contained 9,234 samples, which, after preprocessing.
 Each genomic sequence is represented as a string comprising four nucleotide bases: A, C, G, and T. To facilitate feature extraction, the dataset was encoded using three distinct methods: one-hot encoding, K-mers, and Frequency Chaos Game Representation (FCGR) heatmaps.
 These transformations were applied to 11 COVID-19 variants stored in the Dataset folder.
 The Feature Ext folder contains the corresponding extracted features, which are loaded by the code to support conversion into various encoding formats.

 ## Used FCGR Heatmap Encoded
 The dataset consists of FCGR-encoded heatmap images generated with K=3.
 These heatmap images are organized following the ImageNet format, with separate train and test directories in a 3:1 ratio.
 A separately prepared version of the FCGR heatmap dataset is available at https://www.kaggle.com/datasets/shreyasudaya/fcgr-covid-variants.